battle-tactics-strategies

 Phase 1: The Persian Chariot Charge Fails

-Phase 2: The Persian Left Flank Attack
+Phase 2: The Persian Flank Attacks

 Phase 3: The Decisive Cavalry Charge

-When the gap appeared, Alexander acted instantly.
-He led the Companion cavalry in a wedge formation directly into the breach, driving straight for Darius’s position in the center of the Persian line.
+When the gap appeared between the Persian left wing and their center, Alexander acted instantly.
+He gathered the Companion cavalry into a wedge formation, a tactic designed to concentrate maximum force at a single point.
+Leading the charge personally, Alexander drove straight for the gap, aiming for Darius's position in the center of the Persian line.
 The speed and ferocity of the charge caught the Persians off guard.
-Alexander personally engaged the Persian guard, and the sight of the Macedonian king so close to their leader caused mass panic among the Persian troops.
+The Companions smashed into the Persian guard units, cutting through them with a combination of shock and momentum.

-Darius, fearing capture, fled the battlefield.
+Alexander personally engaged the Persian royal bodyguard, reportedly cutting down several Persian nobles.
+The sight of the Macedonian king so close to their leader caused mass panic among the Persian troops.
+Darius, fearing capture, made the fateful decision to flee the battlefield.
 His departure shattered the morale of the Persian army, and the entire line began to collapse.
-The battle, though not yet over, was decided.
+The battle, though not yet over, was effectively decided.

 Phase 4: The Crisis on the Macedonian Left